CS-DS-125/125book/source/05-StringsFilesAndLists/Strings.rst

 makes the value "right-aligned" and the ``5`` controls how many characters the value is placed in.
 So it always uses 5 characters, and it places the value on the right hand side of that space.
-The second placeholder, ``{:5.3}`` uses 5 characters, again, and the ``.3f`` makes it format it as a **f**loating point value and place 3 digits after the decimal point, again regardless of the value itself.
+The second placeholder, ``{:5.3}`` uses 5 characters, again, and the ``.3f`` makes it format it as a floating point value and place 3 digits after the decimal point, again regardless of the value itself.
 Values are left-aligned by default.
 Try changing some of the values in the placeholders to see how it affects the formatting.